 In this short-term training program, students will obtain the skills required to safely operate heavy equipment.
-Heavy equipment operators (HEO) not only work on regular construction building jobs, but also on infrastructure projects (roads, bridges, and ports, otherwise called non-building construction), and land development.
-A trained and experienced equipment operator provides necessary skills for any project that requires moving and transporting heavy materials, or that demands any kind of earth moving.
-In this program students will learn to safely operate four major pieces of heavy equipment.
-To register, call (803)535-1236.
+Heavy equipment operators not only work on regular construction building jobs, but also on infrastructure projects like roads, bridges and ports, as well as land development.
+A trained and experienced equipment operator provides necessary skills for any project that requires moving and transporting heavy materials or demands any kind of earth moving.
+In this program, students will learn to safely operate four major pieces of heavy equipment.

 NCCER (National Center for Construction Education and Research)